Thursday, January 29, 2009

 Parsley for garnish

-You can find the recipe for Truite aux Amandes (Trout with Almonds) in the book Le Cordon Bleu at Home or here.
+You can find the recipe for Truite aux Amandes (Trout with Almonds) in the book Le Cordon Bleu at Home (affiliate link) or here.
 To see how the rest of the Whisk Wednesdays group fared with their recipe, click here (or check out the sidebar) and then click on each blogger!

 Truite aux Amandes (Trout with Almonds)Tasting Notes